 WARNING: you will not be given your definitive residence permit (10 years permit) straight away, because you need to present the birth certificate from the OFPRA to the prefecture, as well as the OFII medical certificate and a domiciliation certificate in order to get this definitive permit.

-The prefecture will deliver you, within 8 days, a temporary authorization valid for six months (a récépissé), with the mention “status of refugee”, which allows you to work.
-It happens sometimes that prefectures only deliver récépissés valid for 3 months only.
+The prefecture will deliver you, within 8 days, a temporary authorization valid for 6 months (a récépissé), with the mention “beneficiary of international protection”, which allows you to work.

 >>>The prefecture may ask you a housing certificate (proof that you have a place to live in).
 If you do not have such a document yet, you can present your domiciliation certificate, and explain that you do not have a stable house yet.

 WARNING : a lot of prefectures demand a housing certificate before they deliver a residence permit.
 This goes against what is written in the legal texts.
-Homeless people may ask help from their domiciliation centre.
+Homeless people may ask help from their domiciliation centre or from another association.

 2/ Civil Status Documents